-Questions
+Thoughts

 - Did BZDs cause his fall?

-Or did not taking BZDs cause his fall?
+- or did not taking BZDs cause his fall?

+- Is he addicted to benzos?

+- Should he come off of BZDs?
+How?

+- If not, how do we keep him safe?

-Should he get take homes?
+- Should he get take homes?

-Is it possible for him to come off of BZDs?

-- How?

 - Did teenage BZD treatment cause his heroin addiction?